antonioortizpola/cero-uno-c-sharp-architecture/Material curso/README.md

 And search, there are gitter channels, slack, stackoverflow, github repos... we are in the communications and information era, lets take advantage and stand on the shoulders of giants.

+# About me
+I love programming and elegant code, i do not consider an expert mysself, but i am always happy to talk and lear from others while maybe they learn something from me, so you can always contact me at rekiem87@gmail.com (personal mail)